 The reason for this may vary depending on what type of device you have.
-Here is an image showing what you might see: If you have an iOS Device (iPhone, iPad, etc.) One of the following reasons is likely the cause: You do not have internet connection via your carrier's cellular network.
+If you have an iOS Device (iPhone, iPad, etc.) One of the following reasons is likely the cause: You do not have internet connection via your carrier's cellular network.
 You are not connected to any Wi-Fi network.
-If you have an Android device One of the following reasons is likely the cause: You are connected to your GoPro camera's Wi-Fi network.
-If you are connected to the...
+If you have an Android device One of the following reasons is likely the cause: You do not have internet connection via your carrier's cellular network.
+You are not connected to any Wi-Fi network (It cannot be the camera's Wi-Fi)....

 Read More »